-1. Pre-Employment.
+- 1. Pre-Employment.
 DOT regulated employees and applicants defined as safety-sensitive under the FTA and/or FMCSA are subject to post-offer, pre-employment testing (except for alcohol).
 Furthermore, employees are required to undergo drug and alcohol testing prior to transfer into a safety-sensitive position.
 An applicant may not be hired until after a verified negative result.
 When an employee or applicant has previously failed or refused a pre-employment drug test under this part, the individual must provide the City proof of having successfully completed a referral, evaluation, and treatment plan.
 When a covered employee or applicant has not performed a safety-sensitive function for 90 consecutive calendar days regardless of the reason, and the employee has not been in the City's random selection pool during that time, the City shall ensure that the individual takes a pre-employment drug test with a verified negative result.
-An individual who is notified of testing under this category shall report to a designated collection site, during its business hours, within 24 hours of notification.

-2. Reasonable Suspicion.
-DOT regulated employees and applicants defined as safety-sensitive under the FTA and/or FMCSA are subject to reasonable suspicion testing.
-Reasonable suspicion means suspicion based on specific observations concerning appearance, behavior, speech, or body odor which leads one to reasonably suspect an employee has or is actively engaging in prohibited activity.
+An individual who is notified of testing under this category shall report to a designated collection site, during its business hours, within 24 hours of notification. - Reasonable Suspicion.
+DOT regulated employees and applicants defined as safetysensitive under the FTA and/or FMCSA are subject to reasonable suspicion testing.
+A reasonable suspicion referral for testing will be made by a trained supervisor or other trained company official on the basis of specific, contemporaneous, articulable observations concerning the appearance, behavior, speech, or body odors of the covered employee.
 An individual notified of testing under this category shall report to a designated collection site immediately by transportation provided by the City.